kadena-community/pact-toolbox/packages/create-pact-toolbox-app/templates/default/README.md

 - `pnpm preview`: Previews the production build.
 - `pnpm format`: Checks the formatting of your code.
 - `pnpm type-check`: Checks for TypeScript errors.
+- `pnpm test`: Runs your Pact REPL tests and vitest.
 - `pnpm pact:start`: Starts the Pact development server.
-- `pnpm pact:test`: Runs your Pact tests.
 - `pnpm pact:prelude`: Manages prelude files for your Pact contracts.
-- `pact:types`: Generates TypeScript types from your Pact contracts.
 - `pact:run`: Runs a Pact script.

 ## Switch networks